 Alternative to Meds has been the expert on benzodiazepine withdrawal for over 17 years.
 We have published evidence regarding our success.
-In addition to slow tapering techniques, we use naturopathic treatments and strategies to remove neurotoxic accumulations.
+In addition to slow and gradual withdrawal techniques, we use naturopathic treatments and strategies to remove neurotoxic accumulations.
 This ensures long-term relief after completing the withdrawal.
 A neurotoxic condition contributes to an unbearable super-stimulated condition, especially after benzo use.
-We observe that cleaning up that toxic burden allows for the natural balance to return and symptoms and lingering side effects will diminish more quickly.
+We observe that cleaning up that toxic burden allows for the natural balance to return and symptoms and lingering adverse effects will diminish more quickly.
 This will assist with temazepam withdrawal and withdrawal in general from any drug.
 There are many healing therapies that ease the process.
 As each person is unique, programming is individualized for our clients’ best outcomes.

 Restoril belongs to the benzodiazepine class of drugs, which are some of the most commonly prescribed medications in the US.

 Currently, there are over 60 benzodiazepines currently on the market.
 Tolerance can develop quickly, leading to debilitating Restoril withdrawals.
 Before deciding to withdraw from Restoril or any benzodiazepine we suggest learning as much as possible about what to expect concerning any health issues or risks that may arise.